 - Waterproof.
 An irreplaceable quality of equipment for hiking and traveling;

 - Shockproof.
-Keeps the device working even if you accidentally drop it from your hands.
+It keeps the device working even if you accidentally drop it from your hands.

-- Less important functions will be the possibility of panoramic shooting, which in practice has remained unclaimed, a compass and a GPS navigator.
+Less essential functions will be the possibility of panoramic shooting, which in practice has remained unclaimed, a compass and a GPS navigator.

 The second disadvantage of digital cameras is the weak optics built into them.
-Unfortunately, the laws of optics do not allow us to get super-quality images using the small lens that compact devices have.
-We add that the lenses on digital cameras are quite dark, which means they have a weak aperture.
-It also has a negative effect on the quality of the photo.
+Unfortunately, the laws of optics do not allow us to get super-quality images using the tiny lens that compact devices have.
+We add that the lenses on digital cameras are pretty dark, which means they have a weak aperture.
+It also harms the quality of the photo.

-Before you go shopping, study the properties of the most common models of digital and SLR cameras, this will help you quickly navigate the store and not fall for the tricks of the seller.
+Before you go shopping, study the properties of the most common models of digital and SLR cameras, this will help you quickly navigate the store and not fall for the seller's tricks.
 When considering digital devices, you should pay attention to companies such as Olympus, Pentax, Panasonic.

 The best quality digital cameras are still models from Nikon and Sony.
 They have successfully established themselves in the market in a highly competitive environment and are in great demand.
 When choosing a SLR camera, pay attention to the products of Nikon and Canon.
 They are a combination of high quality and user-friendly design.

-So, we found out that there is no definite answer to the question “Which camera is better DSLR or digital”, because each of them has its own unique features and functions.
-Therefore, before making a choice in favor of one of the options presented, carefully read the pros and cons of both devices.
+So, we found out that there is no definite answer to "Which camera is better DSLR or digital," because each has its unique features and functions.
+Therefore, before choosing one of the options presented, carefully read the pros and cons of both cameras.

 Be extremely objective with yourself, realistically assess your needs and capabilities.
-Rely on the selection criteria and find out which personally suits you best: the convenience of using a miniature digital camera with simple photographs as a result, or bulky, heavy equipment, but high-quality images as a result?
+Rely on the selection criteria and find out which personally suits you best: the convenience of using a miniature digital camera with simple photographs resulting, or bulky, heavy equipment, but high-quality images as a result?
 Decide!